 But which one is better?
 Well, the honest answer is they’re both equally capable of being the best – depending on how you use them.

-Aside from having the same credit price, the Phantom and Vandal are two very different guns.
-Both guns have their own advantages and disadvantages.
-These will depend on your play style, if you’re attacking or defending, and what your role is within your team.
+Aside from having the same credit price, the Phantom and Vandal are very different guns.
+Both guns have their advantages and disadvantages.
+These will depend on your playstyle if you’re attacking or defending, and your role within your team.

 All weapons in Valorant have different stats and attributes.
-During the buying phase, hover your mouse over a gun and it will show the stats on the right side of the buy screen.
+During the buying phase, hover your mouse over a gun, and it’ll show the stats on the right side of the buy screen.